vmpartner/mysql-buckup/README.md

 You need set MYSQL, FTP details and periodic task CRON_JOB in cron format.
 If you don't know cron, please read more at https://en.wikipedia.org/wiki/Cron

+## Note ⚠
-⚠ Note that "restart: unless-stopped" required, because first time image run hack for generating cron file by your CRON_JOB that set by env variable and then will kill main process for restart.
+Note that "restart: unless-stopped" required, because first time image run hack for generating cron file by your CRON_JOB that set by env variable and then will kill main process for restart.
 Please see file bin/add_task for details.

+## Ref 🍭
+Get cheap cloud ftp for backup at https://selectel.ru/?ref_code=8m7MgmV9Axc4